This page is designed to answer the following questions:

 - 4.2 Demonstrate ways to maintain and promote confidentiality in day-to-day communication (Level 3 Diploma in Adult Care, Promote communication in care settings)

 Day-to-day, confidentiality can be maintained by being mindful of how personal information is stored and discussed.
-Social care workers should also be familiar with current legislation; the UK’s Data Protection Act and the EU’s General Data Protection Regulation as well as the Common Law Duty of Confidentiality.
+Social care workers should also be familiar with current legislation including the Data Protection Act and the General Data Protection Regulation as well as the Common Law Duty of Confidentiality.

 You will also need to be familiar with your employer’s agreed ways of working that pertain to confidentiality and follow them correctly.
 This can include policies on how information is recorded, stored and accessed as well as guidance on ensuring personal information is only shared on a need-to-know basis.

-Personal records and documentation should be kept in a secure place where it can’t be accessed by the public or non-permitted individuals.
+- Personal records and documentation should be kept in a secure place where they can not be accessed by the public or non-authorised individuals.

-Personal information that is stored in digital format should only be on secure, password-protected devices and, again, only people that have authorisation should have access to it.
+- Personal information that is stored in digital format should only be on secure, password-protected devices and only people that have authorisation should have access to it.

-Any non-compliance or breaches in confidentiality should be reported immediately.
+Any non-compliance or breaches in confidentiality should be reported to your manager immediately.

 For those studying for their Level 3 Diploma in Adult Care, you will also need to demonstrate that you can promote confidentiality to others.
-You could do this by challenging others that are not maintaining confidentiality correctly, explaining to the individuals that you support their right to confidentiality, by organising training that increases your co-workers understanding of confidentiality or by drawing up procedures that better the confidentiality within your organisation and modelling good practice yourself.
+You could do this by challenging anyone that is not maintaining confidentiality correctly, explaining to the individuals that you support their right to confidentiality, organising training that increases your co-workers understanding of confidentiality, writing procedures that support confidentiality within your organisation and modelling good practice yourself.